angelmadames/lep-docker/README.md

 ## Additional Notes

-- Thanks to @shincoder for creating (homestead-docker)[https://github.com/shincoder/homestead-docker] and that being the basis of what's configure here.
+- Thanks to @shincoder for creating [homestead-docker](https://github.com/shincoder/homestead-docker) and that being the basis of what's defined here.